d) Third-party data

 Tip

-Note how we used __lt in our filter. denity__lt= translates to "less than this density:".
-There are many more filtered add-ons that you can use:
+Note how we used __lt in our filter. density__lt= translates to "less than this density:".
+There are many more filter options you can use:

 See the full guides for more information.